The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Introduction

 \section{Introduction}

-Historically, the earliest discoveries of exploding stars depended on the detection of high-energy emissions associated with long-duration gamma-ray bursts and X-ray flashes \citep{Galama1998,Campana2006,Pian2006,Soderberg2006,Ashall19}.
-Follow-up observations of such objects can capture an optical and/or radio afterglow accompanied with the emergence of broad-line Type~Ic supernovae (hereafter SNe~Ic-BL; \citealt{Kulkarni1998,Patat2001,Soderberg2006}).
+Historically, the earliest discoveries of exploding stars depended on the detection of high-energy emissions associated with long-duration gamma-ray bursts (GRBs) and X-ray flashes \citep[XRFs;][]{Galama1998,Campana2006,Pian2006,Soderberg2006,Ashall19}.
+Follow-up observations of such objects can capture an optical and/or radio afterglow accompanied by the emergence of broad-line Type~Ic supernovae (hereafter SNe~Ic-BL; \citealt{Kulkarni1998,Patat2001,Soderberg2006}).
 Some of these events are thought to be powered by a central engine, originally proposed in the collapsar framework \citep{Woosley1993,MacFadyen1999,Woosley2002a} and more recently in magnetar-driven models \citep{Mazzali2013,Metzger2015,Suzuki2018,Piro2019}, where the collapse of a massive star leaves behind a compact remnant that drives relativistic jets and injects energy into the ejecta.
 In recent years, an increasing number of SNe~Ic-BL have been discovered through optical transient surveys rather than high-energy emissions \citep[e.g.,][]{Anand2024}.
-It remains uncertain whether these events produced high-energy emission that went undetected because of observational limitations, lacked such emission owing to unfavorable viewing angles \citep[e.g.,][]{MacFadyen1999,Tanaka2007,Mazzali2005}, arose from a distinct mechanism such as a ``choked'' jet in which the central engine fails to drive a relativistic outflow through the progenitor star \citep[e.g.,][]{Irwin2019,MacFadyen2001,RamirezRuiz2002,Lazzati2012,Piran2019}, or instead reflect a fundamentally non-relativistic explosion.
+It remains uncertain whether these events produced high-energy emission that went undetected because of observational limitations or unfavorable viewing angles \citep[e.g.,][]{MacFadyen1999,Tanaka2007,Mazzali2005} or arose from a distinct mechanism such as a ``choked'' jet in which the central engine fails to drive a relativistic outflow through the progenitor star \citep[e.g.,][]{Irwin2019,MacFadyen2001,RamirezRuiz2002,Lazzati2012,Piran2019}, or if they instead reflect a fundamentally nonrelativistic explosion.